autogoal/survey/README.md

   - **`hierarchical`** (`bool`): If there are hyperparameters that only make sense conditioned to others.
   - **`probabilistic`** (`bool`): If the hyperparameter space has an associated probabilistic model.
   - **`differentiable`** (`bool`): If the hyperameter space can be used for gradient descent.
-  - **`automatic_construction`** (`bool`): If the global structure of the hyperparameter space is inferred automatically from, e.g., type annotations or model's documentation, as opposed to explicitely defined by the developers or the user.
+  - **`automatic`** (`bool`): If the global structure of the hyperparameter space is inferred automatically from, e.g., type annotations or model's documentation, as opposed to explicitely defined by the developers or the user.
   - **`hyperparameters`** (`list[str]`): Types of hyperparameters that can be optimized.
 Valid values are:
     - `continuous`
     - `discrete`